 - seizures and epilepsy

-- strokes and aneurysms (bleeding in the brain)
+- strokes and aneurysms (dilated blood vessels in the brain)

 Where do neurologists work?

 Neurologists see their patients in a clinic or surgery.
 Many work both in public and private hospitals.
 If they recommend surgery, they are likely to refer the patient to a neurosurgeon.

 Some neurologists work alongside other specialists and health professionals as part of a team, such as a hospital stroke team or critical care team.

 How to find a neurologist

 Ask your doctor to refer you to a neurologist who has a special interest in your condition or disorder.
 You can also use healthdirect’s online service finder.